NguyenAndrew/mof-java/README.md

 ---

-**Q:** Why not create separate whens and verifies objects to construct MockCoach?
+**Q:** Why not create separate whens and verifies objects to construct Mof?

 **A:** This separate objected implementation was tested in initial POC, but there were auto-formatting issues with IDEs to construct these objects in a human readable format.